The Council can be reached at:

 General Email address: email@example.com

-For email addresses of an individual team member, feel free to visit our Team page where you will find the email link below each persons name.
+For the email addresses of an individual team member, feel free to visit the Our Team page where you will find the email link below each person's name.

 The preferred method of completing the certification application is electronically and can be found here: https://affiliate.nmsdc.org/nynjmsdc

 The four main steps involved with certification are:

 - Complete certification application along with necessary documentation and fee